CrayLabs/SmartSim/doc/experiment.rst

 using a SmartRedis client.
 Models in PT, TF, and ONNX (scikit-learn, spark, and others) can be written in Python and called from Fortran or any other client languages.
-The Python code executes in a C runtime without the python interpreter.
+The Python code executes in a C runtime without the Python interpreter.

 Create a Model
 ^^^^^^^^^^^^^^